jordy248/jordy248-pelican/content/fivethirtyeight_riddler_2020-05-09.md

 $$P({drawing \enspace a \enspace (6,6)} | {seeing \enspace a \enspace 6}) = \frac{P({drawing \enspace a \enspace (6,6)} \cap {seeing \enspace a \enspace 6})}{P({seeing \enspace a \enspace 6})}$$

 But how much information does peeking and seeing a six really give us?

+Let's quickly investigate the probability of looking at a random face and seeing a six.

 ```{python}
 d = Dominoes(faces = range(0, 7),